LLC vs. Sole Proprietorship: What’s the Difference?

 Unlike LLCs, a sole proprietorship can mix their business and personal assets.

 While it’s a smart idea for a sole proprietorship to also have a business plan, there aren’t any documents to file like there are with LLCs.
-However, there are separate required tax forms, which we’ll cover in #3 below.
+However, there are separate required tax forms (we’ll get to that in a minute).

 2. Who is responsible for the liabilities?

-A survey found 43% of small business owners reported being threatened with or involved in a civil lawsuit.
+A survey found that small business owners are vulnerable to lawsuits and face a disproportionate share of liability burden.
 LLCs and sole proprietorships are also subject to risk.
 How they handle the aftermath of a situation looks differently.

 Here’s how:

 When a small business owner of an LLC is sued, the business’s accounts and assets are put at risk.
-In the case of John Doe and Doe’s Carpentry, LLC, this means that a lawsuit could impact Doe’s Carpentry LLC’s financial standing, but not John Doe’s personal assets.
+Say that John Doe forms Doe’s Carpentry, LLC.
+In this case, a lawsuit could impact the LLC’s financial standing, but not John’s personal assets.
 Being an LLC means that all liability rests on the company’s shoulders.

-When a sole proprietorship is sued, however, both personal and business assets are put at risk because they’re one-and-the-same.
+When a sole proprietorship is sued, however, both personal and business assets are put at risk.
 It is the sole proprietor’s responsibility to take on liabilities.
-This could have devastating consequences for a business owner; they could potentially lose their home, car, or other valuable property.
+This could be devastating for a business owner; they risk losing their home, car, or other valuable property.

-This is why having small business insurance is a viable consideration for small business owners.
-There are two common types of small business insurance both LLCs and sole proprietorships may want to consider: general liability insurance and professional liability insurance.
+Small business insurance is one way that business owners can protect themselves.
+There are two common types of small business insurance both LLCs and sole proprietorships may want to consider: general liability and professional liability.

 General liability insurance is coverage that can protect your business from risks such as: